AlfredLop/sinch_assesment/README.md

 - Use multiple threads for concurrent jobs.
 - DockerFile to define image and upload to ECR.
 - Introduce dbt metrics semantic layer to manage metrics in a centrilized location.
+- create a setup enviroment shell script to capture connection creds and new dbt profile location.

 ## Usage
 USE DOCKER COMPOSE UP TO GET THE DB GOING